FilipAgert/micmac/README.md

 ### Macroscopic
 - Method for finding fission barrier in multidimensional deformation space.
 - Incorporate Strutinsky shell correction program into microscopic correction instead of current simplified shell correction calculation.
+- Implement higher order deformations.
+- Change the Coulomb and surface macroscopic deformation energy from and expansion to performing the integral directly.